 But while histamines sound like a team player, people who experience a histamine intolerance may experience a range of symptoms, according to Healthline, which noted that histamine-rich foods can trigger headaches, skin irritation or diarrhea.

 This reality can spur people to experiment with a low-histamine diet — a diet that most people have never heard of – unless those pesky histamines have been affecting them.

 Histamine levels in food are hard to pinpoint, Healthline explains.
 For example, the same kind of food — like a piece of cheddar cheese — have ranging histamine levels, depending on factors like: how long it’s been aged, how long it has been stored, if it includes any additives.
 Overall, according to Healthline, fermented foods have the highest level of histamine and fresh foods have the lowest.

 The low-histamine diet, which is essentially an elimination diet — not unlike the Whole30 program — can be quite challenging because the list of foods that are rich in histamines is quite lengthy.

-According to Medical News Today, histamine-rich foods and beverages include: alcohol, aged cheeses, canned/pickled/fermented foods, smoked products, legumes, vinegar, prepared meals, yogurt, salty snack foods, sweets with preservatives, chocolate/ cocoa, green tea, most citrus fruits, pineapple, canned fish, peanuts, spinach, tomatoes, bananas, eggplant, strawberries, cherries, chili powder, cinnamon and cloves.
+According to Medical News Today, histamine-rich foods and beverages include alcohol, aged cheeses, smoked products, legumes, vinegar, yogurt, salty snacks, sweets with preservatives, chocolate/cocoa, most citrus fruits, canned fish, peanuts, bananas, eggplant, cherries, chili powder, and cinnamon.